gbasilisco/easyCAA/README.md

 ### online

- 1. open your browser go to http://....... (working in progress)
+ 1. open your browser go to https://easycaa-2872b.web.app (you must be use a Google account to sign-in)
  2. write in the field the words and see the associate pictograms

 # General Informations